hackclub/hackclub/workshops/sprig_first_game/README.md

 On the left, we have an editor, and on the right, we have the actual game.
 We're going to be using the editor to write the code for our game.

+## Introduction ##
+You're going to create 4 variables: a **p**layer, a **b**ox that you're going to push, the **g**oal, and a **w**all that'll serve as an obstacle.
+We then use `setLegend` and our sprite editor to create the art for each of these.
+Later you'll be using these variables to build maps.

 ## Creating a Player

-To start, let's assign a single character to a variable that we can use in our spite legend.
+To start, let's assign a single character to a variable that we can later use in our sprite legend.

 ```js
 const player = "p";